AdaCore/gnatstudio/docs/users_guide/extending.rst

 There are various mechanisms to spawn external processes from a script:

-* Use the functionalities provided by the :func:`GPS.Process` class.
+* Use the functionalities provided by the :class:`GPS.Process` class.

 * Execute a GPS action through :func:`GPS.execute_action`.